The Lie of Certainty

 “I don’t know.”

 I know it’s not comfortable.
 If I’m being fully honest, it sucks.
-But it is the only place honesty resides.
+But it is the place honesty resides.

 Try it with someone who looks up to you.